War in Donbas: 2021–2022 escalation

 A Russian government spokesman said that the Russian military movements posed no threat, but Russian official Dmitry Kozak warned that Russian forces could act to "defend" Russian citizens in Ukraine, and any escalation of the Donbas conflict would mean "the beginning of the end of Ukraine" – "not a shot in the leg, but in the face".
 By this time, some half a million people in the self-proclaimed Donetsk People's Republic and Luhansk People's Republic had been issued Russian passports since fighting broke out in 2014.
 Russia refused to participate when Ukraine requested a Vienna Document meeting with France, Germany, and the OSCE.
-German chancellor Angela Merkel telephoned Russian president Vladimir Putin to demand a reversal of the buildup.
-United States White House press secretary Jen Psaki announced in early April 2021 that a buildup of Russian troops on Ukrainian border was the largest since 2014.

 In April 2021, Ukraine performed the first operational rollout of Turkish-made Bayraktar TB2 military drones in the region.
 In November, a Bayraktar drone on the Ukrainian-government-controlled side of the line of contact was used to destroy a separatist artillery piece on the other side, which was conducting a strike that levelled homes and wounded and killed Ukrainian soldiers.
-In November, DNR leader Denis Pushilin said Ukrainian troops regained control of the village of Staromarivka in the grey zone.
 The use of Ukrainian and Russian drones was criticised by France and Germany, while the United States pointed out that the Russia-led side has repeatedly violated agreements by the use of drones and howitzer artillery.
-Russian agencies reported unease from the development, warning that further usage of the Bayraktar TB2 in the Donbas could "destabilise the situation" in the region.